carstoid/A4578/content/pages/exercises/01_mapping-data.md

 Download and unzip the exercise package called “01_MappingData_Arch-UD”, saving it to your working drive.
 TIP: It is highly suggested that you work on either a high-capacity (and fast) external hard drive or your computer’s local scratch drive.
 GIS software works by “linking” to data layer sources, constantly reading those layers wherever they are stored.
 Thus, working on a small, slow flash drive can noticeably slow down your processing speed.
 Instead, copy your files to the local drive and remember to save your work to your remote storage (whether a flash drive, external hard drive, or cloud storage) after each working session.

-WORKING WITH SHAPEFILES:
+#### Working With Shapefiles

 Before we begin working with the data, let’s examine the folder’s contents.

 Open Windows Explorer [Windows + e], and navigate to the “...\01_MappingData\00_DATA\ vector.”

 Notice that there are several files with the same names and different extensions.
 These are the components of an shapefile, a standard GIS vector file format containing exactly one feature class, which GIS software can read as a single entity.

 While shapefiles vary, they all contain three necessary files types:

-.shp The geometric information or “shapes.”
+- **.shp** – The geometric information or “shapes.”
 The basic feature types are points, polylines, or polygons.
-.dbf A table of attribute information, qualitative or quantitative, corresponding to the features in the .SHP file.
+- **.dbf** – A table of attribute information, qualitative or quantitative, corresponding to the features in the .shp file.
-.shx An shape index file that stores the index information for the feature geometry.
+- **.shx** – A shape index file that stores the index information for the feature geometry.

 Additionally, several shapefiles may have other component files.
 Primary files types (for our use) include:

-.prj Coordinate system and projecting information corresponding to the geometric features.
+- **.prj** Coordinate system and projecting information corresponding to the geometric features.
-.xml The shapefile’s metadata.
+- **.xml** The shapefile’s metadata.

 You might notice several others.
 If you would like to investigate the list of shapefile extension file types, consult the ESRI ArcGIS Resources list here.

 Without question, GIS data can be cumbersome (and these shapefiles represent some of the least complex GIS data types).
 Thus, we will work with ArcCatalog when using ESRI’s ArcGIS.
 ArcCatalog is a file directory program (like Windows Explorer or Apple’s Finder) specifically designed for GIS files.
 It will recognize GIS data as such and package the multiple related files together.
 It will also allow you to preview your data before adding it to a working ArcMap project.)
 Close Windows Explorer.

 Open ArcCatalog by clicking through the “Start Menu > ArcGIS > ArcCatalog.”
 Click the “Connect to Folder” button (left) and navigate to (and highlight) the \01_MappingData\ folder.
 This will establish the “01_MappingData” folder as a working directory for us, giving us access to the data in its subfolders.
 (Establishing which directories are “working directories” is a common feature of many data-related software packages.)

 When you have selected the folder, click OK.

 Notice that once you have connected to the folder, it is present in the left panel of the ArcCatalog interface, called the Catalog Tree.
 From here, you can inspect its GIS-related contents using the three tabs in the right panel: Contents, Preview, and Description.

 ## Getting Started